Getting started with call routing

 You can find your call routing numbers in your account in the call routing services section.

 Once we have added a phone number to your account, you can configure its IVR menu, routing options, voicemail settings and more.

 The general settings area allows you to configure a name as well as the language and greeting of your call routing number.
 The name will be read out to your on-call staff whenever they receive a call.

 The greeting that a caller of your number hears when they are calling is by default a combination of your provided greeting and the automatically generated IVR menu, that consists of the different routing options which you have chosen.
-A preview is always generated for you up front.
+A preview for the entire greeting is generated for you up front.

 Only read this greeting..to fully customise the greeting to your liking and disable the automated addition of the IVR menu.
 This is useful if you don't want to include the names of your escalation policies in the IVR menu.
 You may also upload a custom audio file for your greeting and hold music.

 When calling your number, your callers will be able to choose a route using voice or digit input to choose the routing target where they want to be routed to.
 Per default iLert will take every user in the target escalation policy (either directly or from a nested on-call schedule) and call them one after another, while waiting for an agent to accept the incoming call.